12 Famous Festivals of Ladakh

 2. Sindhu Darshan: Celebrating The Existence Of Indus

 Sindhu Darshan celebrated on Guru Purnima, is another vibrant extravaganza of Ladakh.
 Through this festival, the natives commemorate the Indus River as they believe that the river plays a key role in maintaining harmony and unity among various ethnic groups and communities of India.
-The 3-day festival is also a way of paying respect to the brave Indian soldiers who endanger their lives to save ours.
-Which makes
+The 3-day festival is also a way of paying respect to the brave Indian soldiers who endangered their lives to save ours.
+Celebrated on the banks of the Indus River, this festival promotes unity and cultural harmony.
+Travelers enjoy folk music, dance, and traditional Ladakhi cuisine.

 Where: Banks of river Sindhu at Shey Manila in Leh